-Manhattan Nursing Home Negligence Lawyers
+Midtown Manhattan Nursing Home Negligence Lawyers

 There are more than 500 nursing homes in the New York metropolitan area, and many of us depend — or will depend — on these facilities to provide proper care to ourselves or loved one.
 Unfortunately, some nursing home facilities violate State and Federal Statutes concerning the quality of care to be provided in long term care facilities which can cause severe injuries to vulnerable seniors and individuals who are reliant upon nursing home staff to assist them with the activities of daily living.
-With an office in Manhattan and two other area locations, Rich & Rich, P.C. fights for victims of nursing home negligence.
+With an office in Manhattan and Long Island, Rich & Rich, P.C. fights for victims of nursing home negligence.
 Whatever the specific negligence involves, our experienced attorneys will pursue full compensation for injured residents of nursing home facilities in Manhattan and other locations in the five boroughs.

 What are the most common types of nursing home negligence?

 Throughout Manhattan and in other locations, we litigate claims related to various forms of nursing home negligence, such as: